cran/wpa/README.md

 ## Analyze and Visualize Viva Leader Insights data

-This is an R package for analyzing and visualizing data from [Microsoft Viva Advanced Insights](https://docs.microsoft.com/en-us/workplace-analytics/) (previously Microsoft Workplace Analytics).
+This is an R package for analyzing and visualizing data from [Microsoft Workplace Analytics](https://docs.microsoft.com/en-us/workplace-analytics/).
+For analyzing data from [Microsoft Viva Insights](https://analysis.insights.viva.office.com/), please see our other package [**vivainsights**](https://microsoft.github.io/vivainsights/).

 ## With the **wpa** package, you can...